carolinekness/MindocMD/005_Initial_Testing.md

 number: 5
 ---

-# Initial Testing of Your Site

 6. Initial Testing Your Site

-    6.1 Checking that Your Template Works.
-So your new copy of MinDoc already can be converted into a website, using GitHub's tools.
+    6.1 **Checking that Your Template Works** So your new copy of MinDoc already can be converted into a website, using GitHub's tools.
 It's just a blank website (for now), since you haven't added any content.
 Still, it makes sense to make sure you can deploy your site before you put more work into it.
 Here's how.

-    6.2 Go to the Settings Tab and Choose 'Pages'.
-It's in the top left bar.
+    6.2 **Go to the Settings Tab and Choose 'Pages'** It's in the top left bar.

-    6.3 Set the Site to Deploy from Main Branch.
-See illustration below.
+    6.3 **Set the Site to Deploy from Main Branch** See illustration below.
 Click on the Save button.
 The \"branch" refers to your unique version of the MinDoc repository.
 The main branch is considered the most simple, stable, and deployable branch.
 By selecting the main branch, all your